 What is Plan S?

 Plan S, an initiative of cOALition S, was launched in September 2018 with the goal of achieving full and immediate Open Access to publications.
 Members of cOAlition S include the Science Foundation Ireland (SFI) UKRI, Wellcome Trust and the Bill and Melinda Gates Foundation.
-After extensive consultations Plan S will come into effect in 2021.
+Plan S implementation received a major update in 2021..

 Plan S is not "a policy" but a set of principles that endorsing members have agreed to implement.
 It starts with the idea that no science should be locked behind paywalls.
 Therefore, research publications funded by Plan S members "must be published in Open Access Journals, on Open Access Platforms, or made immediately available through Open Access Repositories without embargo".

 cOAlition S endorses several strategies to encourage subscription publishers to transition to full and immediate Open Access (OA).
 These approaches are referred to as “Transformative Arrangements”.
 NUI Galway Library is negotiating with publishers such deals.
-Examples are our Open Access deals with an increasing number of publishers of different sizes, the biggest one Elsevier.
+Examples are our Open Access deals with an increasing number of publishers of different sizes.
 You can also be compliant with Plan S by submitting your paper (Version of Proof or Author Accepted Manuscript) to a repository like ARAN (without embargo).

 Please consult the FAQs below for further guidance or get in touch if you have further questions.